zdelrosario/ga-tech-workshop/_episodes/02-python.md

 We can *index* lists (and other python *iterables*) by using bracket notation.

 > ## Examples
+> Python is a zero-based indexed language; the "first" element has index `0`,
+> the "second" element has index `1`, and so on.
+It can be helpful to think
+> of the index as "the offset from the first element", so the second element
+>  is `1` away from the first.
+By this logic, it is reasonable that the first
+> element is `0` away from itself.
 > ~~~
 > l = [1, 2, 3]
 > l[0]